greenrobotllc/codefrog-help/help/mas/workflows.md

 ### What You Can Do

 - **File Browser:** Browse, edit, create, and delete files
-- **GitHub Integration:** Import pull request comments and issues from the GitHub API for bulk import into your AI agent of choice
+- **GitHub Integration:** View pull requests, import PR comments as markdown, and view/import GitHub issues (no git operations - use GitHub Desktop for version control)
 - **Code Validation:** Run security scans and code analysis
 - **Web Testing:** Test HTML files in your browser